pretix/pretix-docs/docs/topics/gift-cards.md

 ![Page titled Invite organizer, showing a text input for the organizer's short form and a checkbox for allowing access to reusable media, both empty.](../assets/screens/gift-cards/invite-organizer.png)

-You can do that by navigating to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards" :fontawesome-solid-arrow-right: "Acceptance" and clicking the :btn:Invite new organizer: button.
+You can do that by navigating to :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards → Acceptance: and clicking the :btn:Invite new organizer: button.
 Enter the organizer's short form into the field and click :btn:Save:.
 This will return you to the acceptance settings page, where the organizer will now be listed with the status "invited".
 The organizer can navigate to same settings page and "Accept" or "Decline" the invitation via the corresponding buttons.